- Scientific name: Solea solea

 - ICUN Status: NE (Not Evaluated)

-- Distribution: Generally favours warmer water, meaning it is more common in the south of the British Isles, especially the English Channel, Irish Sea and southern parts of the North Sea on sand and shingle seabeds.
-Does, however, sporadically show up in northern parts of the UK in limited numbers.
+- Distribution: Generally favours warmer water, meaning it is more common around the south of the British Isles, especially the English Channel, Irish Sea and southern parts of the North Sea on sand and shingle seabeds.
+Can be found around northern parts of the UK in limited numbers.

 - Feeds on: Mostly marine worms, prawns and invertebrates, but will feed on other food sources such as molluscs and crustaceans if they are present.

 Dover sole tend to live in deeper water in the winter but come into shallower water to feed and spawn when the weather warms up in the spring and summer.
-Dover sole are mostly inactive through the day and tend to more feed at night.
-Sole scour the seabed and feed primarily on worms, although they will also take shellfish, prawns and crab baits.
-The name Dover sole is said to come from the fact that in the 1800s there was massive demand for this species from rich people in London.
-A regular and fast stagecoach service ran several times every single day of the year to speed the catches of this species from the ports of Dover where the fish was caught in abundance to the capital to meet the demand.
-Common sole is officially the correct name of this species, but the name Dover sole has stuck, and is widely used.
-With its oval body the Dover sole is rarely confused with other flatfish.
-See the article on flatfish identification here.
+This species is mostly inactive through the day and tend to feed more at night.
+Sole scour the seabed for worms, although they will also take shellfish, prawns and small crabs.
+The name Dover sole is said to come from the fact that in the 1800s there was massive demand for this species from wealthy people in London.
+A regular and fast stagecoach service ran for most of the year to speed the catches of this species from the ports of Dover where the fish was caught in abundance to the capital to meet the demand.
+Common sole is an alternative name for this species but Dover is widely used, especially by anglers.
+See the article on flatfish identification here for a guide on identifying different flatfish species.

-Dover sole is commercially important as the species has a mild, sweet flavour and is easy to fillet.
-The fact that sole tend to huddle together in deep water make it relatively easy for commercial trawlers to catch.
-The ICES (International Council of the Exploration of the Sea) states that sole are being fished outside of safe biological limits and sole are on Greenpeace’s redlist of species that are at a high risk of being fished from unsustainable fisheries.
-In the Irish Sea and English Channel stocks have been massively deleted but a slow recover appears to be taking place, so avoid eating sole taken from here as to allow the recovery to continue.
-Also avoid sole caught by beam trawling, (or even worse pulse trawling) as these methods wreak havoc on the marine environment.
-Also consider releasing any Dover sole caught during April, May and June as this is the breeding season of this species.
+Dover sole is a commercially important species.
+With beam trawling and also the extremely controversial method of pulse trawling being used to catch sole in the southern North Sea.
+The ICES (International Council of the Exploration of the Sea) states that sole are being fished outside of safe biological limits and sole are on Greenpeace’s red list of species that are at a high risk of being fished from unsustainable fisheries.
+In the Irish Sea and English Channel stocks have been massively deleted but a slow recover appears to be taking place.
+Environmental groups have stated that responsible consumers should avoid eating sole which have been caught by beam trawling (or even worse pulse trawling) as these methods of commercial fishing are extremely damaging to the marine environment.

 Dover sole have small mouths so small hooks and small baits are necessary to catch this species – using hooks that are too large is the main cause of anglers failing to catch this species.
-Anglers should use size 1 – 6 hook in long shanked patterns to aid unhooking – this flatfish rig is ideal for targeting plaice when chosen with flatfish hooks.
-Allowing bites to develop and avoiding striking too early is also a good idea.
+Anglers should use size 2 – 6 hook in long-shanked patterns to aid unhooking – this flatfish rig is ideal for targeting plaice when chosen with flatfish hooks.
+Allowing bites to develop and avoiding striking too early is also a good idea as sole may take some time before they fully take the bait into their mouth.
 Baits should be fished hard to the seabed as this is where sole will be feeding.
 Avoid long snoods as they may lift off from the seabed in the tidal run and the sole will miss them.
 Some anglers even add additional drilled bullet weights to the hooklengths to ensure the bait is nailed to the seabed.
 Like flounder, sole will come very close to the shore during darkness, and casts as short as twenty yards, or even less, can locate the feeding fish.
-Unlike flounder and plaice, sole do not seem to be particularly attracted to sequins and beads added to hooklenths, no do they respond particularly well to a moving bait.
+Unlike flounder and plaice, sole do not seem to be particularly attracted to sequins and beads added to hooklenths, nor do they respond particularly well to a moving bait.
 Dover sole are known to move around in shoals, and double shots of them on multi-hook rigs are not uncommon if a shoal is located.